thoughtbot/dotfiles/README.md

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

-Dotfiles is © 2009-2013 thoughtbot, inc. It is free software and may be redistributed under the terms specified in the MIT-LICENSE file.
+Dotfiles is © 2009-2013 thoughtbot, inc. It is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.